ameimeimei73/search-subreddit/README.md

 ## App Workflow

 User can specify the subreddit name in a text input field on the home page.
-According to this subreddit, we used Reddit API to retrieve the relevant information.
-Reddit API will return a JSON object, we extract the useful and meaningful information, then send them to the show page.
+According to this subreddit, I use Reddit API to retrieve the relevant information.
+Reddit API will return a JSON object, I extract the useful and meaningful information, then send them to the show page.
 The show page will display these articles.

 ## Deployed App Link